NervanaSystems/ngraph/doc/sphinx/source/install.rst

 directory as the default location.
 See the :file:`CMakeLists.txt` file for details about how to change or customize the install location.

+The instructions below also presume cloning the nGraph source via an SSH-enabled Github account.
+If you don't have SSH keys set up on your GitHub account, you can still follow the instructions below and clone via HTTPS.

 Ubuntu
 ------